 Step 5: Finishing and polishing the enamel surface

-The last and final step of the procedure includes polishing the corners of the IPR teeth with a cone-shaped triangular diamond bur.
+The last and final step of the procedure includes polishing the corners of the IPR teeth with a cone-shaped triangular diamond burr.
 This process is also called re-contouring.
 After tooth reduction, it’s very important to carefully shape the teeth to the original contours.

 Step 6: Topical fluoride treatments